By Michael Turton

 After Sasha’s death, a friend offered the Materos, who have three adult children, what they feel is wise advice: don’t spend much time on the “why,” but on what lies ahead.
 Their experience has made them painfully aware of the seriousness of the opioid epidemic, but they say they are not allowing it to overwhelm them.

 “I feel like our family lost a son to addiction,” Melanie says.
 “I don’t want our other children to lose their mother to fighting addiction.”

 Following Sasha’s death, the Materos chose to be open about what happened.
 “We put the cause of death in the obituary,” Melanie says.
 “People were shocked, but there is nothing to be ashamed of.”

 “I’m happy that people are talking,” Jim says.
 “It’s coming out of its deep, dark hole.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.